VI. "The Sphere A Kind of Dream": Background and composition

 "Cygnus X-1 Book II: Hemispheres" was composed by bassist and lead vocalist Geddy Lee and guitarist Alex Lifeson, its lyrics penned by drummer Neil Peart.
 It was arranged and produced by the band and Terry Brown.
 It is the opening side-long suite of Hemispheres (1978), Rush's sixth studio album.
 The album was recorded in June and July 1978.
 The music was tracked at Rockfield Studios in Rockfield, Monmouthshire and the vocals Advision Studios in London.
 Trident Studios in Soho was the location of mixing in August.

 After getting sucked into the black hole of Cygnus X-1 in the previous Cygnus X-1 suite, A Farewell to Kings (1977) closer "Cygnus X-1 Book I: The Voyage", the unnamed astronaut, with a memory and voice but no physical presence, finds himself in a world divided by the suite's titular "Hemispheres".
 These represent two battling factions for a different god, bringer of wisdom Apollo and bringer of love Dionysus.
 He is declared "God of Balance" by Apollo and Dionysus in the movement "Cygnus Bringer of Balance", leading into the sixth and final movement "The Sphere A Kind of Dream".

-Lasting 18 full measures and a coda, "The Sphere A Kind of Dream" is played in D major and following a chord progression of D–G–Bm–Asus_{4}–C♯m–G–Esus_{4}–E–F♯–D–G–Bm–A–A(add B)–C♯m–G–Bm–A–A(add B)–Cmaj_{7}–F–G–D. For little more than a minute, Lee, over a soft 12-string acoustic guitar and simple synthesizer, sings the suite's message, the importance of the balance and unity between heart and mind into a "single, perfect sphere": "Sensible, armed with sense and liberty".
+Lasting 18 full measures and a coda, "The Sphere A Kind of Dream" is played in D major and following a chord progression of D–G–Bm–Asus_{4}–C♯m–G–Esus_{4}–E–F♯–D–G–Bm–A–A(add B)–C♯m–G–Bm–A–A(add B)–Cmaj_{7}–F–G–D. For little more than a minute, Lee, over a soft 12-string acoustic guitar and simple synthesizer, sings the suite's message, the importance of the balance and unity between heart and mind into a "single, perfect sphere": "Sensibility, armed with sense and liberty".